California Court Records

 To pay online, look for the link to the online payment portal on the same website where you looked up your traffic ticket.
 Some counties also allow installment payments online for those who qualify for payment plans.
 Credit/debit cards are accepted for online payments.
 Paying online usually attracts an additional processing/convenience fee.

-The Traffic Court/Division webpage on a California Superior Court website may also contain a mailing address where you can send your traffic ticket payment.
+The Traffic Court/Division webpage on a California Superior Court website may also contain a mailing address where you may send your traffic ticket payment.
 This is usually the mailing address of the payment processor or court accounts department.
-Most counties only accept checks and money orders for paying for tickets by mail while a few also accept credit card authorization forms.
+Most counties only accept checks and money orders for paying for tickets by mail, while a few also accept credit card authorization forms.

 How Do You Get a Traffic Ticket Extension?